RosettaCommons/FvHallucinator/README.md

 # FvHallucinator
 The code for [FvHallucinator](https://www.biorxiv.org/content/10.1101/2022.06.06.494991v3) are made available under the [Rosetta-DL](https://github.com/RosettaCommons/Rosetta-DL) license as part of the Rosetta-DL bundle.

+FvHallucinator designs sequences that fold into a desired Fv structure by leveraging a pretrained sequence-to-structure prediction DL model.
+We adapted the trDesign (Norn 2021 Nature) approach where the problem of predicting sequence given structure has been reframed as the problem of maximizing the conditional probability of a sequence given structure.
+In the case of the Fv, we are primarily interested in designing a subset of the residues (CDRs, VH-VL interface), so we split the sequence S into fixed and designable positions, SF and SD.
+We then seek the design subsequence SD that maximizes the conditional probability of the sequence S given a target structure T and the fixed sequence SF.

 # Requirements
 FvHallucinator requires python3.6 or higher.
 For a full list of requirements, see requirements.txt.
 For folding hallucinated sequences with DeepAb, you will additionally need a Pyrosetta license (for installing pyrosetta, use conda).